Inslee working on job security policy so workers most at risk for coronavirus can stay home

 “I am asking, you may say I am pleading with you, to stay home,” he said.
 “Stay home unless it is necessary for you to go out.”

 His plan for vulnerable workers could be the latest in a string of statewide directives responding to the outbreak of COVID-19, the illness caused by the virus.
+Those actions have included the temporary shutdown of K-12 schools and restaurants, bars and other businesses, and bans on large gatherings, such as sporting events and concerts.

 Inslee has asked President Donald Trump to declare a major disaster in light of the coronavirus pandemic, he also announced Friday.
 That move could help secure extra aid for Washington residents, such as expanded unemployment benefits and food assistance.